On the values of logarithmic residues along curves: The symmetry of values

-\begin{nota} We set $\mc{V}=\lra{v\in\Z^p; \Delta(\gamma-v-\undun,I)=\varnothing}$. \end{nota}
+\begin{nota} We set $\mc{V}=\lra{v\in\Z^p; \Delta(\gamma-v-\undun,I)=\emptyset}$. \end{nota}

-The set $\mc{V}$ contains the values of $I^\vee$, but \textit{a priori} it may be bigger.
-In particular, it is not obvious that $\mc{V}$ is the set of values of a $\co_D$-module.
-Our purpose here is to prove that $\mc{V}$ is indeed equal to $\val(I^\vee)$.
+Proposition~\ref{sens1} tells us that the set $\mc{V}$ contains the values of $I^\vee$, but \textit{a priori} it may be bigger.
+In particular, it is not obvious that $\mc{V}$ is the set of values of an $\co_D$-module.
+Our purpose here is to prove that $\mc{V}$ is indeed equal to $\val(I^\vee)$ when $D$ is Gorenstein.